RobTillaart/ACS712/README.md

 ```
 See - ACS712_20_AC_midPoint_compare.ino

+The ACS712 has a midPoint level that is specified as  0.5 \* VCC.
+So **autoMidPoint()** can help indicate voltage deviations for the ACS712.
+The library does not support this yet.

 #### Form factor

-Form factor is also known as the crest factor.
+The form factor is also known as the crest factor.
 It is only used for signals measured with **mA_AC()**.

 - **void setFormFactor(float formFactor = ACS712_FF_SINUS)** manually sets form factor.